ING Banner

 SYS> jobs

-SYS> kill 'job_number'
+SYS> kill -9 %n

+where {n} is the job number (not the PID!).
 The command to turn the guiding back on is:

 SYS> guide on

-The aim of the so-called "guiding sequencer" (the wfc_ag_sequencer program) is to avoid extra noise (interference) on science images if they are read out while autoguider is reading out.
+The aim of the so-called "autoguider sequencer" (the wfc_ag_sequencer program) is to avoid extra noise (interference) on science images if they are read out while autoguider is reading out.
 The following two cases are possible:

 When observing guiding for time-series measurements, it is best to change the command in the sequencer to "guide on pixel {x} {y}" where {x} and {y} are the coordinates given when starting the guider.
 This will help minimise drifts between exposures.